Save to My DOJO

 Set-VMHost -VMHost 192.168.28.10 -State Maintenance

-When ESXi is in maintenance mode, use the Set-VMHostFirmware PowerCLI command to restore the host’s configuration from a previous backup.
+When ESXi is in maintenance mode, use the Set-VMHostFirmware PowerCLI command to restore the host’s configuration from a previous backup configuration.

 Note 1: The host will reboot automatically after running the command, so make sure to power off or migrate any VMs hosted on it.

 Note 2: The build number and UUID of the host you’re restoring to, must match those backed up.
 The UUID check can be skipped by adding the -force parameter to the Set-VMHost cmdlet.
 The cmdlet fails to run if there’s a mismatch in the build number.
-Always make sure you restore to the correct host to safeguard the integrity of your environment.
+Always make sure you restore to the correct host to safeguard the integrity of your environment, i.e., to avoid any mismatch with the esxi build numbers.

 ESXi’s vim-cmd allows you to backup and restore the host’s configuration directly from shell.
 To do this, enable SSH on the host and use putty to log in as root.
 Once you’re in, run the following two commands in the given order.
 You are given a URL which you’ll use to download the TGZ bundle from the host using a standard browser.
 Note that you need the replace the * character in the URL with the IP address of the ESXi host.
 I am not quite sure why the IP address of the host is not included from the start.

-Just like the PowerCLI method, you must first put the host in maintenance mode before you’re able to restore from a configuration backup file.
+Just like the PowerCLI method, you must first put the esxi host in maintenance mode before you’re able to restore from a configuration backup file.
 To do this, we’re still using vim-cmd.
 You also need to copy the backup file to a folder on the ESXi host using something like WinSCP.
-The host will then reboot to complete the restore process.
+The host will then reboot to complete the esxi backup and restore process.

 You can download the latest version of vSphere CLI from here.
 On Windows machines, CLI commands consisting of Perl script are run from the default location C:\Program Files (x86)\VMware\VMware vSphere CLI\bin.
 Since we’re dealing with Perl scripts, one must also install a Perl interpreter.
 The ones suggested by VMware can be downloaded from here or here.